pnp/copilot-prompts/samples/m365-company-party-planner/readme.md

 ## Instructions 📝

-1. Make sure you have copilot for Microsoft 365 in your tenant so you can use Copilot for Word
+1. Make sure you have copilot for Microsoft 365 in your tenant
-2. Go to Word and Click on draft with Copilot
+2. Go to Microsoft 365 Copilot in Office.com or use Copilot chat in Teams
-3. Copy paste the prompt above and replace the variables in brackets with the specific Tool name, business role and department name.
-Feel free to remove department if not relevant or too generic
-4. (Optional) Add more business context after the prompt to tailor the output towards specific use cases
-5. (Optional) Prompt again for more practical samples to be included in the guidance
+3. Copy paste the above prompt
+4. Copilot will a plan

 ### Improvise Usage 🚀
 You can add more information to the prompt if needed to create more accurate response.
 You can also add number of people, meal type Veg, Non-veg or vegan.